Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Gwelup suburb has a median taxpayer income of $65,783 and an average of $93,993 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is significantly higher than Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $72,111 (median) and $103,035 (average).
-According to Census 2021 income data, household incomes rank at the 93rd percentile ($2,658 weekly).
-Income analysis shows that 30.0% of locals (1,750 people) fall into the $4000+ category, contrasting with Greater Perth where the $1,500 - 2,999 bracket leads at 32.0%.
-A substantial presence of higher earners is noted, with 44.3% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 87.1% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+The suburb of Gwelup has a median taxpayer income of $65,783 and an average income of $93,993 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is extremely high, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
+By September 2025, based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $72,111 (median) and $103,035 (average).
+According to Census 2021 income data, household incomes rank exceptionally at the 93rd percentile ($2,658 weekly).
+Income analysis reveals that 30.0% of locals (1,755 people) are in the $4000+ category, contrasting with the region where the $1,500 - 2,999 bracket leads at 32.0%.
+Higher earners represent a substantial presence with 44.3% exceeding $3,000 weekly.
+After housing costs, residents retain 87.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income